-2022 – ongoing | Associate Lecturer, Creative Media, University of Plymouth.
+2022-2025 | Associate Lecturer, Creative Media, University of Plymouth.
 Contributing to modules: Situated Practice, Experiment, Critical Dialogues, Independent Practice, Dissertation

 Theatre Royal Plymouth – Space Race.
 February to September 2025 – successful applicant for long term access to rehearsal space at TR2, to develop new work for the Autumn Lab Season

-Weathered Women Walking Tarot Pack included in the collection of the Wellcome Trust and The Warburg Institute (April 2025), as well as being included in The State We’re IN – CAMP Writers’ KIN Artist’s Book Project, a limited edition of 24 boxed sets of artists’ books, the outcome of a collaborative project between eleven members of CAMP Writers’ KIN.
-A boxed set is now within the collections of University of the West of England (UWE), University of PLymouth, Arts University PLymouth, UAL, Falmouth University and both KARST and Terre Verte galleries.
+Weathered Women Walking Tarot Pack included in the collection of the Wellcome Trust and The Warburg Institute (April 2025), as well as being included in The State We’re In – CAMP Writers’ KIN Artist’s Book Project, a limited edition of 24 boxed sets of artists’ books, the outcome of a collaborative project between eleven members of CAMP Writers’ KIN.
+A boxed set is now within the collections of University of the West of England (UWE), University of Plymouth, Arts University Plymouth, UAL, Falmouth University and both KARST and Terre Verte galleries.
 Readings from Weathered Women Walking given at The End, a book arts fair at The Exchange, Penzance (Cornwall), May 2025.
 The project was reviewed in The BOOK ARTS NEWSLETTER No. 166 April-June 2025

 NEST (Narratives for Ecological and Sustainable Transition(s): Bergamo, May 2025.
 Presented Tarot of the Weather (Weathered Women Walking) at this conference, hosting a workshop with women from Bergamo to use the deck and readings to explore personal stories of climate change and climate resilience.
 LINK

-has led to the creation of a Tarot of the Weather (Weathered Women Walking) exploring
+British Academy Small Research Grant recipient 2023-2025.
+This arts research project has led to the creation of a Tarot of the Weather (Weathered Women Walking) exploring kinship, weather and trauma, and culminated in April 2025 with an international conference

 Island narratives of kinship, place, and the weather on South Uist and online